-1.2.4 Summary and Conclusions
+1.2.3 Summary and Conclusions

-The following points summarise the results of the second hazard audit:
+The following points summarise the results of this hazard audit:

-- As with previous hazard audit, the personnel interviewed during this audit showed an adequate appreciation of the hazards associated with the operations and knowledge of the control measures used to reduce the risk of a potential hazardous event; - Personnel from all levels of management, operation and maintenance displayed a strong, committed approach to safety and environmental protection; - Generally, design, operation and maintenance activities were found to comply with company and code requirements reviewed during the audit.
-The safety management systems were generally found to be appropriate for the plant hazards and are well known by the staff involved in the audit; - Procedures and documents have, generally, been kept up-to-date as well, e.g. the piping and instrumentation drawings and the emergency response plan.
-Procedure change and improvement has also been achieved; and - The reviewed safety management systems supporting the operations were generally found to be appropriate for the process hazards and adequately documented.
-Some of the procedures, e.g. operating procedures, were found to be of high quality.
-The recommendations made throughout this hazard audit report are largely designed to further enhance the existing safety management system.
+As with previous hazard audits, the personnel interviewed during this audit showed an adequate appreciation of the hazards associated with the operations and knowledge of the control measures used to reduce the risk of a potential hazardous event;

+- Personnel from all levels of management, operation and maintenance displayed a strong, committed approach to safety and environmental protection; - Generally, design, operation and maintenance activities were found to comply with company and code requirements reviewed during the audit.
+The safety management systems were generally found to be appropriate for the plant hazards and are well known by the staff involved in the audit; - Procedures and documents have, generally, been kept up-to-date as well, e.g. the emergency response plan; - There has been a significant decrease in the number of reported incidents at the site over the last three years compared to the previous three years, i.e. a reduction from approximately 3,000 to 1,820; and - The recommendations made throughout this hazard audit report are largely designed to further enhance the existing safety management system.